Send parents a grammar newsletter or email, and build relationships.

-Including grammar at your school – a new part of the ELA curriculum, or a contested one?
-If grammar instruction is new to the curriculum, you may face backlash – or honest questioning.
-Parents have always asked why I teach grammar.
-I’ve found it helps to send home a grammar newsletter.
+Including grammar at your school, perhaps a new part of the ELA curriculum, or a contested one?
+If grammar instruction is new to the curriculum, you may face backlash or honest questioning.
+Parents sometimes ask why I teach grammar.

 Parents are taught to read to their children.